awsdocs/amazon-elasticache-docs/doc_source/redis/backups-exporting.md

 ```

 **Note**
 If your S3 bucket does not have the permissions needed for ElastiCache to export a backup to it, you receive one of the following error messages\.
-Return to [Step 2: Grant ElastiCache Access to Your Amazon S3 Bucket](#backups-exporting-grant-access) to add the permissions specified and retry exporting your backup\.
+Return to [Step 2: Grant ElastiCache access to your Amazon S3 bucket](#backups-exporting-grant-access) to add the permissions specified and retry exporting your backup\.
 ElastiCache has not been granted READ permissions %s on the S3 Bucket\.
 **Solution:** Add Read permissions on the bucket\.
 ElastiCache has not been granted WRITE permissions %s on the S3 Bucket\.